Miobaptus

 Miobaptus is a fossil genus of grebe that is known from several specimens collected from Czechia and Lake Baikal dating from the Early Miocene to Middle Miocene.
-Considered to be one of the most primitive genus of grebes, the anatomy of Miobaptus suggests it was less adapted for the aquatic mode of life than modern grebes, but had better flight maneuverablity.
+Considered to be one of the most primitive genera of grebes, the anatomy of Miobaptus suggests it was less adapted for the aquatic mode of life than modern grebes, but had better flight maneuverability.

 History

 The holotype species M. walteri was collected from Dolnice and described by Švec (1982).
-He would later described more specimens of the species from Bohemia in 1984.
+He would later describe more specimens of the species from Bohemia in 1984.
 A second species M. huzhiricus was described by Zelenkov (2015) from specimens collected from Olkhon Island.

 Description

 The distal part in the humeri of Miobaptus is different from extant grebes as the surface is flat and overall the wingbones more elongated.
 In contrast the distal ends in the humeri of extant grebes the surfaces is more concave, and overall they have much shorter wingbones.